richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 This post is based on the notes I wrote reading these papers; the motivation for writing it was to focus my reading of the papers.
 Wherever the mathematical derivations in the papers are missing important steps or background which aid understanding, the derivations are reproduced with more detail here.
 The complete and easy to follow derivations in the papers have not been copied and are best read in situ.

+* Table of Contents {:toc}

-# Faster Methods for Random Sampling
+# Background: Faster Methods for Random Sampling

 It's worth taking a look at the derivations of _Algorithm A_ and _Algorithm D_ in Vitter's paper on [_Faster Methods for Random Sampling_](http://www.ittc.ku.edu/~jsv/Papers/Vit84.sampling.pdf) first.
 The algorithms were motivated by files stored on tape, and assumes that the number of records in the file is known prior to taking the sample.